areller/RediSharp/README.md

-# RedSharper
+# RediSharp

-RedSharper allows you to write C# code that will execute directly on the Redis server.
+RediSharp allows you to write C# code that will execute directly on the Redis server.

 It does that by [transpiling](https://en.wikipedia.org/wiki/Source-to-source_compiler) the C# code to Lua.